HollyHou4995/Transformer-Final-Project/README.md

 ## **Acknowledgments**
 - **Datasets**: SQuAD v2
 - **Frameworks**: DSPy, ChromaDB, Mistral 7B.
+- **Wikichat**: This project is fully inspired by this iconic paper: https://github.com/stanford-oval/WikiChat

 TravelBot AI is designed to make your travel planning seamless, efficient, and inspiring. 🚀